What are the best airlines for tall people? Well, it all starts with the “pitch.”

 American Airlines is a bit of a mixed bag, given that they fly with such a wide range of aircrafts, so make sure you know not just what airline you’re flying, but which specific aircraft.
 American—the world’s largest airline when measured by fleet size, scheduled passengers carried, and revenue passenger mile—will typically offer a 31-inch pitch, except aboard the Airbus A319, Boeing 757, or 737 MAX, in which case you’ll lose yet another inch of space and drop down to 30.
 American’s “Main Cabin Extra” fare, can however, get you up to 36 inches of legroom, depending on which aircraft you’re sitting in.

 United, which operates a massive fleet out of Chicago, spans six continents with its busy schedule.
 Where you can expect consistency is with the airline’s 31-inch pitch, which comes standard across United’s Boeing planes.
 Its Airbuses and 737 Aircraft will be a little bit more snug at 30 inches, while its 787-8 Dreamliner offers a 32-inch pitch .
 United’s “Economy Plus” option ca get you anywhere from 34–37 inches of legroom.
+We wouldn’t say this is the best airline for tall passengers, but it’s not the worst either.
 You can learn more about United’s seating specifics here.

 The Honolulu-based carrier Hawaiian operates a fleet including Airbus A330, A321s and Boeing 717s that’ll range from 30-32 inches in pitch.
-It’s not the best airline for tall people.
-However, Hawaiian’s “Extra Comfort” seats, available on either of its Airbuses, offer an inviting three-foot pitch.
+It’s not the best airline for tall passengers.
+However, Hawaiian’s “Extra Comfort” seats, available on either of its Airbuses, offer an inviting 36-inch pitch.

 Allegiant’s airfare is so dirt-cheap you might think they entered in a typo.
 The budget carrier offers a below-average 30-inch pitch, which comes standard on all of its aircrafts.
 The Legroom+ option, located in the first-row bulkhead section, will however bump you up to 34 inches.
 Also noteworthy: don’t get your hopes up about reclining once you get on the plane.
-None of Allegiant’s seats allow for slouching, so you’ll need to nap just like your grandpa does after falling asleep on the couch in the middle of a conversation: in the upright and locked position.
-It’s not the best option for tall passengers, but it’s also not the worst.
+None of Allegiant’s seats allow for slouching, so you’ll need to nap in the upright and locked position.
+Again, it’s not the best airline for tall passengers, but it’s also not the worst.

 WORST: 28–29 Inches of Legroom